Got questions? You've come to the right place! If you can't find the answer you need then please do drop us an email and we'll be able to help.

 Crafting materials are expensive.
 Do you have any advice about how I can obtain any materials cheaply or for free?

-We recommend that you contact as many local business as you can with a request for free or cheap materials.
-Tell them about Crafternoon, tell them about Mind and tell them why Mind is an important charity to you.
+If you're looking for free or cheap materials, take a look at our suggested suppliers list.
+You can also contact local businesses who might be happy to donate raffle prizes or craft materials.
+Tell them about Crafternoon, tell them about Mind, and tell them why Mind is an important charity to you.

-We can then send you a supporting letter which you can include when you approach any companies.
+We can then send you a supporting letter to use when you approach any companies.
 This will officially confirm that you are holding a Crafternoon for Mind and increases the chances of a business donating.
 To get your supporting letter just email us or call 0300 999 3887.

 I’d like to raise money online as part of my Crafternoon.
 How do I set up an online giving page / what site is best to use?